Abilynn/Sales_Analysis/README.md

 This project was done as Capstone project for the Data analysis course for Digigirls-Cybersafe foundation

 ## Project Overview
-An analysis on Sales data
 This data was analyzed and visualized usin spreadsheet(Microsoft Excel)

-Analysis is performed to generate insights on the following business questions
+Analysis is performed to generate insights on the following business questions:

 1. Which Region raked in the most Revenue?
 2. Who are the top five and bottom five Countries, based on profit?